The Millenaire mall: coping in low-growth France

 And a bill presented by economy minister Emmanuel Macron to cabinet earlier this month lowers prices in essential services -- such as legal fees paid on moving home -- in an attempt to increase the spending power of the average French household.

-But while independent economists have welcomed what they see as an attempt to revitalise the economy, many are cautious about the impact.
+But while independent economists have welcomed what they see as an attempt to revitalize the economy, many are cautious about the impact.

 Societe Generale economist Michel Martinez estimated that all the measures in the Macron bill -- which also includes a loosening of laws on Sunday trading -- would at best raise gross domestic product by 0.5 percent over 5-10 years.